Tirna29/blog-with-database/README.md

-This is a dynamic blog with a mongodb database.
-Technologies used- HTML, CSS Express JS,MongoDB.
+Technologies used- HTML, CSS, Express JS, MongoDB.
 Add Node modules before running the app.
+This is a dynamic blog built using a MongoDB database.
+Users can compose and post texts for the blog.